shubham-econ/shubham-econ.github.io/index.md

 <h1>About Me</h1>

 <p>
-Hello, I am Shubham Bhandare, currently working as Research Assistant at the Centre for Policy Research(CPR), where I work with Dr.Rahul Verma on projects related to political parties, elections, and public opinion.
+Hello, I am Shubham Bhandare, currently working as Research Assistant at the Centre for Policy Research(CPR), where I work with Dr. Rahul Verma on projects related to political parties, elections, and public opinion.
 </p>
 <p>
 I completed my MA in Economics from Azim Premji University, Bengaluru.
 For my master's thesis, I examined the causes and consequences of Scheduled Caste (SC) and Scheduled Tribe (ST)